francishart/mobilecaddy-electron-starter/README.md

 Note this file is ignored by git, by default.
 This is done as it contains the Salesforce Connected app Consumer Key.
 You should create a file that looks like the following;
 ```
 {
-	"salesforce_consumer_key" : "<YOUR_CONSUMER_KEY_GOES HERE>"
+	"salesforce_consumer_key" : "<YOUR_CONNECTED_APP_CONSUMER_KEY>",
+  "callbackUrl": <YOUR_CONNECTED_APP_CALLBACK_URL>
 }
 ```
-The publicly known *SalesforceMobileSDK Sample App* consumer key can be used during development, and so your *config-priv.json* would look like this;
+The publicly known *SalesforceMobileSDK Sample App* consumer key and callback URL can be used during development, and so your *config-priv.json* would look like this;
 ```
 {
-	"salesforce_consumer_key" : "3MVG9Iu66FKeHhINkB1l7xt7kR8czFcCTUhgoA8Ol2Ltf1eYHOU4SqQRSEitYFDUpqRWcoQ2.dBv_a1Dyu5xa"
+	"salesforce_consumer_key" : "3MVG9Iu66FKeHhINkB1l7xt7kR8czFcCTUhgoA8Ol2Ltf1eYHOU4SqQRSEitYFDUpqRWcoQ2.dBv_a1Dyu5xa",
+  "callbackUrl": "testsfdc:///mobilesdk/detect/oauth/done"
 }
 ```